berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section05 Compound Procedures.md

 one of the problems in 0.3 deals with Pig Latin.
 If a word starts with a vowel, translating that word into Pig Latin is as simple as adding "ay" to the end of the word.
-We're not going to worry about translating words into Pig Latin right now, we're just going to define yet another predicate to check if a word starts with a vowel.
+We're not going to worry about translating words into Pig Latin right now; we're just going to define yet another predicate to check if a word starts with a vowel.

 `(define (pig-complete? wd) (vowel? (first wd)))`